mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 ### Fade Ensemble Test
 The Fade Ensemble Test lights all lamps in cyan and a selected lamp with a fading red.
 Should be used while assembling the chain, to approve conductivity.

-Status LED: OFF

 Press MODE-> Switch to Scaling Test

 Press STEP-> Switch to next lamp in physical chain

 ### Scaling Current Test
-The Scaling test lights lamps in with fading white, starting with one lamp.
+The scaling current test lights lamps in with fading white, starting with one lamp.
 Should be used to check, if assemble cables and power supply will provide enough current.
-When all lamps are running, you have reached the worst case consumption scenario.
-Fading must still be smooth and steady-
+When all lamps are running, you have reached the highest power consumption possible.

-Status LED: OFF
+Fading must still be smooth and steady on all lamps an the should be no change in the white color.
+(When white is getting warmer, this indicates unsufficient power)

 Press MODE-> Switch to Show Mode